hyperledger-archives/grid-rfcs/0000-catalog.md

 otherwise the transaction is invalid.
 - The agent must have the permission can_update_product for the organization, otherwise the transaction is invalid.
 - The properties must be valid for the catalog_product schema.
 Meaning its properties must only contain properties that are included in the catalog_product Schema.

-The inputs for ProductUpdateAction must include:
+The inputs for CatalogProductUpdateAction must include:

 - Address of the Agent submitting the transaction
 - Address of the Organization the Product is being updated for